bostontim/freecad_docker_env/readme.md

 The directories containing FreeCAD's source code and build are not included inside the docker image.
 Instead, they are attached to the docker container when you run the container.
-This allows the built code to have continuity across different docker containers, reducing the time for a build to occur.
+This allows the built code to have continuity across different docker containers, reducing the time for a build to occur, and allowing you to use your own editor/IDE outside of the container.

 # Image use